FutureShockco/crosswars.docs/game.md

 ![](/img/help/image63.jpg)

 The Get started has basic and general advice about what you should do once you start playing the game.
 It will tell you to produce resources, build units, and attack other players.
 It will also wish you luck and remind you that this is a game and all is fair.
-DrugWars is not responsible for any psychological problems or addictions.
+CrossWars is not responsible for any psychological problems or addictions.
 If you notice that playing the game is keeping you from your normal life and activities, please seek professional help.

 #### 2.2.11.3 Guides

 ![](/img/help/image27.jpg)

-Guides will regularly be updated with links to guides which were created by the community of DrugWars for the community of DrugWars.
+Guides will regularly be updated with links to guides which were created by the community of CrossWars for the community of CrossWars.
 If you have built a guide that you think can help other players, feel free to contact us and send us the link.
 We will see if your work is of quality and beneficial to other players.

 ### 2.2.12 Forum

-DrugWars has its official forum that can be reached either by clicking on the Forum in the bottom left menu or by visiting the link: https://drugwars.tokenbb.io/ (the page that the button in the menu will open in a new tab once you click on it).
+CrossWars has its official forum that can be reached either by clicking on the Forum in the bottom left menu or by visiting the link: https://drugwars.tokenbb.io/ (the page that the button in the menu will open in a new tab once you click on it).
 The forum needs your login that can be done by your Steem account credentials, SteemConnect, Google or Facebook account or with your e-mail.

 ![](/img/help/image119.jpg)